aionescu/wasm-hs/README.md

 The project also includes an interpreter that uses continuation-passing style for efficient jumps, and local instances (via [`WithDict`](https://hackage.haskell.org/package/base/docs/GHC-Exts.html#t:WithDict)) for constant-time variable lookup.

-Global variables and segments can be initialised with host-provided mutable references (`IORef`s), which allows the host to pass inputs to the WASM module, and inspect its outputs and side-effects.
+Global variables and segments can be initialised with host-provided mutable references (`IORef`s), which allows the host to pass inputs to the Wasm module, and inspect its outputs and side-effects.

 ## Limitations

-* The DSL only allows the construction of self-contained WASM modules (i.e. no external imports or exports).
+* The DSL only allows the construction of self-contained Wasm modules (i.e. no external imports or exports).
 * Functions can only refer to functions defined before them in the same module (and to themselves), thus mutually-recursive functions are not supported.
 * Indirect calls and `br_table` are not supported.

 ## Project Structure

-The main modules of the library are [`Language.WASM.Instr`](src/Language/WASM/Instr.hs), which defines the core `Instr` AST datatype and evaluation functions; and [`Language.WASM.Module`](src/Language/WASM/Module.hs), which builds upon `Instr` and defines a datatype for bundling WASM definitions into modules, as well as module evaluation functions.
+The main modules of the library are [`Language.Wasm.Instr`](src/Language/Wasm/Instr.hs), which defines the core `Instr` AST datatype and evaluation functions; and [`Language.Wasm.Module`](src/Language/Wasm/Module.hs), which builds upon `Instr` and defines a datatype for bundling definitions into modules, as well as module evaluation functions.

-[`Language.WASM.Syntax`](src/Language/WASM/Syntax.hs) defines the DSL's syntactic sugar, and [`Language.WASM.Prelude`](src/Language/WASM/Prelude.hs) ties everything together into a single import.
+[`Language.Wasm.Syntax`](src/Language/Wasm/Syntax.hs) defines the DSL's syntactic sugar, and [`Language.Wasm.Prelude`](src/Language/Wasm/Prelude.hs) ties everything together into a single import.

-The [`Examples`](app/Examples.hs) module defines a number of example WASM programs, and [`Main`](app/Main.hs) contains the driver code.
+The [`Examples`](app/Examples.hs) module defines a number of example Wasm programs, and [`Main`](app/Main.hs) contains the driver code.

 ## Dependencies